SipheleleMshengu/ecommerce-cart-testing/README.md

 Project Overview

-The purpose of this project is to implement automated tests for a basic e-commerce shopping cart.
-The following functionalities are tested:
+This project showcases automated testing for a basic e-commerce shopping cart.
+It aims to verify key functionalities that are essential for an efficient and user-friendly shopping experience.
+By automating these scenarios, the project highlights the capabilities of Selenium WebDriver and JUnit for end-to-end test automation.
+Key Features Tested

+    Adding Products to the Cart
-    Adding products to the cart
+    Verifies that products can be successfully added to the shopping cart.

-    Removing products from the cart
+    Removing Products from the Cart
-    Verifying the correct product, price, and total in the cart
+    Ensures users can remove items from the cart and that the cart reflects the updated total.

-These scenarios are essential for testing e-commerce websites, and by automating them, this project demonstrates the power of Selenium WebDriver for test automation.
-Tools and Frameworks Used

-    Selenium WebDriver: Used for automating the web browser and interacting with the e-commerce website.
-    JUnit 5: Used as the testing framework to write and organize test cases.
+    Cart Verification
+    Confirms that:
+        The correct product(s) are displayed in the cart.
+        Prices are accurate for individual items and the total price is calculated correctly.

+These tests are critical for maintaining the reliability and accuracy of an e-commerce platform.